Last updated on November 12th, 2021 at 05:13 pm

 A wonderful, if touristic, Mexican influenced and utterly charming part of town.
 Here you can learn all about the history of California and San Diego in particular, buy tons of souvenirs, take an Old Town Trolley Tour, listen to live music and try some fantastic Mexican food.

-- Wear your bathing suit, you may want to swim at Coronnado Beach.
+- Wear your bathing suit to Coronado Beach, you may want to swim.

 - San Diego isn’t the biggest city I’ve been to, but wear comfortable shoes, you’ll do a lot of walking!

 - There is also the MTS Trolley, a modern tram that makes it easy to get around, so staying near a tram stop would make things easier!

 LA – they say you either love it or you hate it, well I loved LA.

 Day 4: San Diego – Los Angeles, Venice Beach & Santa Monica

 Pick up the hire car and make your way to La Jolla (pronounced La Hoya), around 25 minutes from San Diego.
 La Jolla is a nice place to spend a couple of hours or perhaps even a night if you have more time.

 Park up in town and walk down to Scripp’s Park and La Jolla Cove to spot the seals and sea lions out in the water (some people were snorkelling) and then walk to Casa Beach you can get right up close to them.